-Click on the headings below for more detail about the steps we take to make sure your woodland creation project is exactly right for your needs:
+Click on the headings below for more detail about the steps we take to make sure your woodland creation project is exactly right for your needs.

-As part of this stage of the process we will also identify the scale and length of your potential capture requirements - for example would you need a dedicated project, or part of a shared one - and would you be capturing this year's carbon, or this year's and next year's, or several years' worth.
+As part of this stage of the process we will also identify the scale and length of your potential mitigation requirements - for example would you need a dedicated project, or part of a shared one - and would you be capturing this year's carbon, or this year's and next year's, or several years' worth.
 We will offer the most appropriate carbon capture project for your needs.

 Based on your requirements we will make some project proposals to you - these will include locations, species to be planted, size of planting, carbon calculation and dates of planting.